 A former rodeo contestant, Chad Nicholson fell into the business by complete accident.
 While in college at Tarleton State University in Stephenville, Texas, he was working on-air for a radio station and was asked to announce a local junior rodeo.
 It was instant chemistry and since then he has announced Pro rodeos and various other events in 39 states, Canada, and Australia.
-A former US Marine, Chad is widely known for his unique sounding voice, powerful delivery, as well as his signature American Flag tribute, “If Old Glory could speak”, typically performed in the opening ceremonies.
+A former US Marine, Chad is widely known for his powerful voice, smooth delivery, as well as his signature American Flag tribute, If Old Glory could speak, typically performed in the opening ceremonies.

 Chad has earned many accolades.
 2015 Women’s Pro Rodeo Association Announcer of the Year; Pro Rodeo Hall of Fame Induction Ceremony emcee; 12 times PRCA Circuit Finals Announcer; Wrangler National Finals Rodeo Welcome Reception emcee; 2002 Ram National Circuit Finals PRCA Rodeo; 2010 Canadian Wrangler Tour Finale in Armstrong, BC; from 2008 to 2012, he was the lead commentator for the Pro Roughstock series TV show; Chad also won Announcer of the Year in 1994-96 for the California Cowboys Pro Rodeo Association.